How To Get Rid Of Greasy Hair

 Squeaky Clean Hair Explained

 Cleaning out the scalp is one thing, but reinstating balance is another.
 If simply wiped clean and stripped of oil (such as with a baking soda cleanse), the hair could end up at a worse place than when it began.
-The scalp needs to be hydrated properly, and taken care of, especially when affected with a condition such as clogged pores and follicles.
+The scalp needs to be hydrated properly, especially when affected with a condition such as clogged pores and follicles.

 To complete the process, and ensure future scalp and hair health, one must incorporate hydrating and moisturizing substances into the degreasing process.
 There are shampoos and conditioners out there which achieve all of these goals.

 Furthermore, these hair care products should degrease the hairs themselves and clean them properly, not just the scalp.
-Because it is stickier by definition, greasy hair tends to accumulate dirt and grime with greater ease than other types of hair.
+Because it is stickier, greasy hair tends to accumulate dirt and grime more easily than other types of hair.
 It is of vital importance to tend to the hairs themselves, and not simply focus on the scalp.
 There is such a condition as dry scalp, greasy hair – that condition is also avoidable through proper maintenance.